siscia/solar-project/solar.md

+Nowadays the most efficienc type of solar cell are the multijucntion cell.

-With multijunction cell we defined a solar cell composed of more than one single pn-junction, usually between 2 and 4.
+Such photovoltaic cell are composed of more than one single pn-junction, usually between two and four different junction are used.

-Any pn-junction is stacked on top of the other and works as a normal, single junction cell.
+Spatially the single pn-jucntion that compose a multijunction cell are stacked one on top of each other in order to capture as much as possible of the light frequencies.

-Of course, several problem arise when we stack different junction on each other.
+However several problems arise when we stack different junction on each other.

-Specifically we are going to address how to let the energy penetrate between the first layers of a multijunction cell down to the last layer, and how to manage the current flow.
+The two biggest constrain to the design of a multijunction cell are how to let the light penetrate down to the very last junction and how to handle the current generate by the different junctions.

 ### Light Penetration

+In order to obtain the higest efficiency out of a multijucntion cell it is necessary that every single junction will be irradiate by enough light in order to provide energy.

+However, if we stack different cell on top of each other, our intution will suggest that only the first cell will be inradiate, while the next cell will be on the shadow of the top one.

-Light of specific wavelength does not interact with material that are not multiple of that wavelength, this property is exploited to let light penetrate the first layer of a multijunction cell down to the last layers.
+Fortunately, in contrats with our intuition, light of specific wavelength does not interact with material that are not multiple of that wavelength, this property is exploited to let light penetrate the first layer of a multijunction cell down to the last layers.

-Absorb the light in the most efficient way is only a matter of choose what wavelength absorb first, if we absorb first the light of wavelength 2*n the junction of wavelength n won't absorb anything.
+Exploiting this property of light to absorb the light in the most efficient way means to choose what wavelength absorb first, if we absorb first the light of wavelength 2*n the junction of wavelength n won't be able to absorb anything.

-The junctions that absorb the smaller wavelength are stacked on top of the junctions with bigger wavelength.
+The junctions that absorb the smaller wavelength are so stacked on top of the junctions with bigger wavelength.

 ### Current Flow

+Different pn-junction will provide different current, however, as any eletrical component, even the pn-junction need to obey the Kirchhoff law of current.

-As any other component the pn-junction need to obey to the Kirchhoff laws, this means that the current that flow into a junction must be the same that flow out of the junction.
+To obey to the Kirchhoff current law means that the current which flow into a pn-junction must be equal to the current that flow out from that same jucntion.

-To address this problem two main design emerged, the monolithic multijunction and the stacked multijunction.
+In order to manage the different current that are produced by the different junction two main design emerge, the monolithic multijucntion and the stacked multijunction.

 #### Monolithic